-Our Veterinarians and Support Team
+Meet Our Veterinarians and Team in Mount Prospect

 What do our veterinarians and team members all have in common?
 They absolutely love animals and playing a role in nurturing the bonds between pets and their humans.
 Get to know their stories and what inspired them to become a part of the Companion Animal Hospital family in Mount Prospect!